-The Annual Ethics Theme for 2012-2013 is Food and Hunger, and a rich set of programs and curricula is taking shape across many Departments and Centers of Distinction.
-The nonfiction book Fast Food Nation: The Dark Side of the All-American Meal, by Eric Schlosser, will serve as the Common Reading to introduce and raise questions surrounding this theme for the Class of 2016 and the broader campus community.
+The Annual Ethics Theme for 2014-2015 is Age and Aging, and a rich set of programs and curricula will be taking shape across various Departments and Centers of Distinction.
+The novel, The Postmortal, by Drew Magary, will serve as the Common Reading to introduce and raise questions surrounding this theme for the Class of 2018 and the broader campus community.

 These are among the many questions that this Annual Ethics Theme and Common Reading beckon us to ponder:

 - How likely is that scientists will unlock the very causes of aging and achieve radical extension of the human lifespan?

 - What effects will the rapidly rising average age of some countries’ populations have on their politics, economics, and cultures?

 - How has literature dealt with youth, middle age, and old age across the 20th and 21st centuries?